-Any area or operation that exposes employees to noise more than 85 dBA shall be posted as "High Noise Area" or "Hearing Protection Required".
+Any area or operation that exposes employees to noise in excess of 85 dBA shall be posted as "High Noise Area" or "Hearing Protection Required".

-In areas posted "Hearing Protection Required" or "High Noise Area", hearing protection (e.g., ear muffs or ear plugs) shall be provided and worn at all times.
+In areas posted "Hearing Protection Required" or "High Noise Area", hearing protection (ear muffs or ear plugs) shall be provided and worn at all times.

-The general rule of thumb is that if background noise is loud enough to require speaking with a raised voice above background noise at 3 feet, the noise level is probably above 85 dBA.
-The noise level is probably 90 dBA or greater if a shout is required.
+General rule of thumb: If background noise is loud enough to require speaking with a raised voice above background noise at 3 feet, the noise level is probably above 85 dBA.
+If a shout is required, the noise level is probably in the range of 90 dBA or greater.

-Employees operating equipment are required to wear foam ear plugs or ear muffs, as provided by the district, when exposed to noise levels equal to or over 90 dBA, as determined by instrumental monitoring or the general rule listed above, or when recommended by the equipment manufacturer.
+Employees operating equipment are required to wear either foam ear plugs or ear muffs as provided by the district when exposed to noise levels equal to or over 90 dBA as determined by instrumental monitoring or the general rule listed above or when recommended by equipment manufacturer.